Inshore vs Offshore Fishing for Families in Key West

 - Can kids really catch fish on an inshore trip, or is offshore where the "real" fishing happens?

 - Kids catch plenty of fish inshore in Key West.
 Tarpon and permit are trophy-level species that serious anglers specifically travel here to target.
 Snook and snapper are hard fighters too.
 Offshore fish are larger on average, but inshore fishing is not a consolation prize.
+Many experienced anglers prefer Key West’s backcountry fishing to its offshore options.

 - What if my family wants to try offshore but one person is worried about seasickness?

 - The sensitive person should take a non-drowsy antihistamine (like meclizine) the night before and the morning of the trip.
 Stay on deck in fresh air, focus on the horizon, and avoid going below or staring at a phone screen.
 If the concern is serious, the honest answer is to book inshore and remove the risk.
+A bad seasickness episode can ruin the trip for the whole group, not just the person who is sick.

 - Is a half-day inshore trip enough, or will we wish we booked longer?

 - For families with kids, a half-day almost always feels like the right amount.
 Four to five hours on the water with young children is plenty.
 You can always book again tomorrow if you want more time, but you can’t undo a miserable full-day trip.
+Adults fishing without kids sometimes wish they had more time.
+If that is your situation, consider a full-day inshore trip, which gives you 8 hours in calm water.

 - When is the best time of year to fish inshore in Key West?